Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Applications

 The underlying deterministic problem is solved with an in-house finite-element analysis code developed in \matlab{}.
 The mesh shown in \figref{fig:res_diffusion2d_input_output-mesh} consists of $16,000$ triangular T3 elements. \figref{fig:res_diffusion2d_input_output-input} shows a realisation of the diffusion coefficient random field which corresponds to the input of the model.
 The corresponding model output, shown in \figref{fig:res_diffusion2d_input_output-output}, is the mean temperature in the highlighted square region $B$.
 Each realisation of the diffusion coefficient random field is discretised over the mesh in \figref{fig:res_diffusion2d_input_output-mesh}.
 In the following analysis, the system is treated as a black-box, with the discretised heat diffusion coefficient as a high-dimensional input ($M=16,000$) and the average temperature in square B as the scalar model output.
-A single set of $500$ experimental design samples and model responses is available.
-This example mimics a realistic scenario in which various maps of spatially varying parameters measured on a regular grid, are input to a computational model that analyses some performance of the system.
+Realizations of the Gaussian random field $g(\bfv)$ are obtained on the modelling mesh with the expansion optimal linear estimation (EOLE) method \citep{DerKiureghian1993}, by retaining $p = 30$ modes in the numerical expansion.
+A single set of $500$ experimental design samples and model responses is generated and made available for the analysis.
+This example mimics a realistic scenario in which various maps of spatially varying parameters measured on a regular grid are input to a computational model that analyses some performance of the system.

 As in the previous application examples, the goal of the first analysis is to determine the optimal DRSM configuration in terms of the KPCA kernel and the reduced space dimension, as well as test the effectiveness of the LOO error as a proxy of the validation error.
 In this analysis, the available samples are randomly split into $300$ pairs to be used during the DRSM optimisation and $200$ pairs to be used for validation.
 The results are shown in \figref{fig:res_diffusion2d_m_vs_rmse}.
 Figures~\ref{fig:res_diffusion2d_m_vs_rmse-KG-LOO} and \ref{fig:res_diffusion2d_m_vs_rmse-PCE-LOO} show the LOO error estimator of the final Kriging (resp.
 PCE) surrogate, evaluated on $\acc{\cx, \bfy}$, whereas Figures~\ref{fig:res_diffusion2d_m_vs_rmse-KG-RMSE} and \ref{fig:res_diffusion2d_m_vs_rmse-PCE-RMSE} show the validation error of the surrogate evaluated on $\acc{\cx_v, \bfy_v}$.
 Each curve corresponds to a specific type of KPCA kernel, namely isotropic Gaussian and polynomial, and a specific surrogate, namely Kriging and PCE.
 We omitted the anisotropic Gaussian kernel for KPCA which is intractable due to the large input dimensionality.